Veeva Systems (NYSE:VEEV) Price Target Raised to $210.00

-Veeva Systems (NYSE:VEEV – Get Rating) had its price objective increased by KeyCorp from $185.00 to $210.00 in a research note issued to investors on Friday, The Fly reports.
-KeyCorp’s price objective points to a potential upside of 5.99% from the company’s previous close.
+Veeva Systems (NYSE:VEEV – Get Rating) had its price target boosted by Raymond James from $200.00 to $210.00 in a report released on Thursday, The Fly reports.

 Insider Buying and Selling

-A number of hedge funds have recently made changes to their positions in VEEV.
-Sigma Planning Corp grew its holdings in shares of Veeva Systems by 2.1% during the 3rd quarter.
-Sigma Planning Corp now owns 4,569 shares of the technology company’s stock worth $753,000 after purchasing an additional 96 shares in the last quarter.
-Russell Investments Group Ltd. raised its position in shares of Veeva Systems by 5.9% during the fourth quarter.
-Russell Investments Group Ltd. now owns 189,230 shares of the technology company’s stock worth $30,621,000 after acquiring an additional 10,490 shares during the last quarter.
-EverSource Wealth Advisors LLC grew its stake in shares of Veeva Systems by 113.3% during the fourth quarter.
-EverSource Wealth Advisors LLC now owns 241 shares of the technology company’s stock worth $39,000 after purchasing an additional 128 shares during the period.
-Girard Partners LTD. grew its stake in shares of Veeva Systems by 11.0% during the fourth quarter.
-Girard Partners LTD. now owns 5,060 shares of the technology company’s stock worth $817,000 after purchasing an additional 503 shares during the period.
-Finally, Zurcher Kantonalbank Zurich Cantonalbank grew its stake in shares of Veeva Systems by 141.8% during the third quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 60,966 shares of the technology company’s stock worth $10,052,000 after purchasing an additional 35,754 shares during the period.
-Institutional investors and hedge funds own 78.76% of the company’s stock.
+Several large investors have recently bought and sold shares of VEEV.
+Sigma Planning Corp lifted its position in shares of Veeva Systems by 2.1% during the 3rd quarter.
+Sigma Planning Corp now owns 4,569 shares of the technology company’s stock valued at $753,000 after buying an additional 96 shares in the last quarter.
+Russell Investments Group Ltd. lifted its position in shares of Veeva Systems by 5.9% during the 4th quarter.
+Russell Investments Group Ltd. now owns 189,230 shares of the technology company’s stock valued at $30,621,000 after buying an additional 10,490 shares in the last quarter.
+EverSource Wealth Advisors LLC lifted its position in shares of Veeva Systems by 113.3% during the 4th quarter.
+EverSource Wealth Advisors LLC now owns 241 shares of the technology company’s stock valued at $39,000 after buying an additional 128 shares in the last quarter.
+Girard Partners LTD. lifted its position in shares of Veeva Systems by 11.0% during the 4th quarter.
+Girard Partners LTD. now owns 5,060 shares of the technology company’s stock valued at $817,000 after buying an additional 503 shares in the last quarter.
+Finally, Zurcher Kantonalbank Zurich Cantonalbank lifted its position in shares of Veeva Systems by 141.8% during the 3rd quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 60,966 shares of the technology company’s stock valued at $10,052,000 after buying an additional 35,754 shares in the last quarter.
+78.76% of the stock is currently owned by institutional investors.

 Veeva Systems Company Profile